dhruvil0eth/netflix-clone/README.md

 The project can be viewed live at https://netflix-clone-28332.web.app/

 The project was built using the following technologies:

-React
-Firebase
+React,
+Firebase,
-The Movie Database (TMDb) API
+The Movie Database (TMDb) API,
 CSS

 Installation
 To run this project locally, follow these steps:

-Clone this repository: git clone https://github.com/username/netflix-clone.git Change into the project directory: cd netflix-clone Install the dependencies: npm install
+#Clone this repository: git clone https://github.com/username/netflix-clone.git
+#Change into the project directory: cd netflix-clone
+#Install the dependencies: npm install
-Set up a Firebase project and add your Firebase configuration to src/firebase.js Get an API key from TMDb and add it to src/requests.js Start the development server: npm start
+#Set up a Firebase project and add your Firebase configuration to src/firebase.js
+#Get an API key from TMDb and add it to src/requests.js
+#Start the development server: npm start

 Contributing
 If you find a bug or would like to suggest a new feature, please open an issue or submit a pull request.

 Credits
-This project was built by [Your Name Here].
+This project was built by Dhruvil Gelani.
 It uses the following third-party libraries:

-React
-Firebase
+React,
+Firebase,
-The Movie Database (TMDb) API
+The Movie Database (TMDb) API,
 CSS
-Lic